ACCEPTING CASES NATIONWIDE

 The Great Oak Landfill and other organizations also give Asheboro money to accept its waste.
 The advocacy group alleges that Asheboro does not remove 1,4-dioxane from its water systems.
 So, the contaminated water enters the creek and is consumed by people, fish, and wildlife.

 The advocacy groups accuse Asheboro of knowingly violating federal and state water quality and environmental laws for years.
 This lawsuit is still pending.
-People who drank water that came from Haskett Creek and Asheboro may develop serious disease related to 1,4-dioxane ingestion.
+People who drank water that came from Haskett Creek and Asheboro may be at an increased risk of developing disease related to 1,4-dioxane ingestion.

 New Jersey